RavenfieldCommunity/docs/en/in-GAME/ravenm.md

 > **Failed to multi-play with others**
 >
 > Please check:
+> - Reopen lobby or game first.
 > - Is your game is latest stable version, instead of `ravenm-compatible` branch, any `legacy-ea**`, `pervious-ea`, or `test` branch version, non-Beta version is suggested.
 >
->    In steam, next to the `START` button is the game branch tag, click it or goto Game `properties` goto `Betas` to set your game to stable branch, the choice "`None`" is stable branch.
+>    In steam, what next to the `START` button is the current game branch tag, click it or goto Game `properties` goto `Betas` to set your game to stable branch, the choice "`None`" is stable branch.
 > - Is your RavenM is latest version, otherwise update it.
 > - Is your network high-quality enough and stable.
+>
+> - Have something to do with Steam
+>
->    Sometimes have something to do with Steam if you sure there isn't other problems and you can multi-play successfully last time.
-Then wait until a certain time if it is surely Steam's problem.
+>    If you sure there isn't other problems and you can multi-play successfully last time.
+Then wait until a certain time if it is surely Steam's problem sometomes.
 > - Tell your friends to check together.
 >
 > If these solutions aren't helpful, please ask for help in discord server or raise a bug report.